rtoal/plainscript/README.md

   print(-x)
 ```

-invoking the compiler with the <tt>-a</tt> option outputs the abstract syntax tree for the program to standard output:
+invoking the compiler with the <code>-a</code> option outputs the abstract syntax tree for the program to standard output:

 ```
-$ ./built/plainscript.js -a example.pls
+$ node built/plainscript.js -a example.pls
 ```

-produces
+produces:

 ```
 Program {
   statements: